 It is abundantly clear that the world needs more good-ness.
-After the tumultuous events of 2020, seen by many as the worst year in the 21st century so far, people are eager to find ways to uplift their fellow men and women all around the globe.
-But what, really, are the best practices for catalyzing positive change?
+After the tumultuous events of 2020, people are eager to find ways to uplift their fellow men and women all around the globe.
+But what are the best practices for catalyzing altruism?
 How can we as individuals and organizations do the most amount good with the least amount of resources?

 The Merriam-Webster dictionary defines altruism as “unselfish regard for or devotion to the welfare of others.”
 If this is what we seek, the first step is a mental one: we must choose the path that takes our time, money, and energy for the pursuit of something that may not materially help us.
 This is the attitude that births most nonprofits in the first place: a desire to seek something past one’s own wellbeing.